CSIS Insurance Services, Inc. Blog |

 0 Comments

+That’s why cyber insurance is no longer optional for many businesses.
+But when a breach happens and legal trouble follows, many business owners are left wondering: Will cyber insurance cover legal fees?
+The short answer: Yes—most cyber insurance policies do cover legal fees, but the extent of coverage depends on your policy's structure and terms.
+Here’s what you need to know.
 In today’s increasingly digital business environment, having general liability insurance is no longer enough to protect your company from modern threats.
 While general liability insurance is essential for covering physical risks like third-party bodily injury or property damage, it doesn’t extend to cyber threats — one of the fastest-growing risks facing businesses of all sizes.
 That’s where cyber liability insurance steps in, offering critical protection against digital threats that could otherwise cripple your operations or reputation.

 When used together, cyber insurance and general liability create a strong, two-layered defense system, shielding your business from both physical and virtual risks.
 As businesses continue to digitize operations and move sensitive data to the cloud, the risk of cyberattacks, including cloud hacks, becomes a growing concern.
 Hackers are increasingly targeting cloud services to exploit vulnerabilities, steal data, and disrupt business operations.
 As a result, many companies are turning to cyber insurance as a way to protect themselves against financial losses from cyberattacks, including breaches involving cloud services.